Wednesday, April 3, 2013

 Getting There.
 Cleveland is 500 land miles from New York.
 Well, not quite: Specifically, it is 465 miles from Times Square to Public Square; and 467 miles from Yankee Stadium to Progressive Field.
 Knowing this, your first reaction is going to be to fly out there.

-This may be a good idea, if you can afford it: Like New York, Boston and Chicago, but unlike most of the American League cities, Cleveland has good rapid transit from the airport to downtown.
+This may be a good idea -- if you can afford it: Like New York, Boston and Chicago, but unlike most of the American League cities, Cleveland has good rapid transit from the airport to downtown.
 In fact, with the extension of the RTA Rapid Transit’s Red Line in 1968, Cleveland became the first city in the Western Hemisphere to have rapid transit direct from downtown to its major airport.
+But round-trip fare could run you nearly $1,200.
+If this were a weekend series, and you were leaving Thursday night instead of Sunday night or Monday morning, it would be closer to $800.

 Cleveland Hopkins International Airport, named for William R. Hopkins, a City Manager in the 1920s and an early pilot, is about 12 miles southwest of downtown, and the Red Line takes 24 minutes, 9 stops, to get from Hopkins to Tower City.
-The cost for a single ride on any RTA line is $2.25, the same as for the New York Subway.
+The cost for a single ride on any RTA line is $2.25, which is now cheaper than the New York Subway.
 An all-day pass is a bargain at just $5.00.

 How about Greyhound?
-There are 9 buses leaving Port Authority every day with connections to Cleveland, but only one of these is nonstop: The rest require you to change buses in Pittsburgh or Buffalo.
-The ride, including the changeover, takes about 12 hours.
-Round-trip fare is $136.
+There are 9 buses leaving Port Authority every day with connections to Cleveland, but only 2 of these are nonstop: The rest require you to change buses in Pittsburgh or Buffalo.
+The ride, including the changeover, takes about 13 hours.
+Round-trip fare is $181, although it can be $118 with advanced purchase.

 The terminal, at 1465 Chester Avenue, adjacent to the Cleveland State University campus east of downtown, was a hideously filthy hole on my first visit in 1999, but apparently they got the message and cleaned it up, and it’s tolerable again.
 At least on the inside; on the outside, it’s a magnet for panhandlers.
 It’s a 7-block walk from the terminal to Public Square, but it’s better to take a cab, or to walk 3 blocks to the corner of 13th Street & Superior Avenue and take the Number 3 bus in.